-You can set the HOTP module to automatically generate a password when users begin logging into the system.
+You can set the HOTP module to generate a password when users begin logging into the system.
 You can also set up mobile phone, mobile carrier, and email attributes for tighter controls over where the messages are generated and what provider the messages go through to reach the user.

-For detailed information about this module's configuration properties, see "HOTP Authentication Module Properties".
+For detailed information about this module's configuration properties, refer to HOTP authentication module properties.

 The ForgeRock Authenticator (OATH), HOTP, and OATH authentication modules all support HOTP passwords, but the way that users obtain passwords differs.
-See "Comparing the ForgeRock Authenticator (OATH) to the HOTP Authentication Module" for more information.
+See Comparing the ForgeRock Authenticator (OATH) to the HOTP authentication module for more information.

-HTTP Basic Authentication Module
+HTTP Basic authentication module

-HTTP basic authentication takes a user name and password from HTTP authentication and tries authentication against the backend module in AM, depending on what you configure as the Backend Module Name.
+HTTP basic authentication takes a user name and password from HTTP authentication and tries authentication against the backend module in AM, depending on what you configure as the Backend module Name.

-For detailed information about this module's configuration properties, see "HTTP Basic Authentication Module Properties".
+For detailed information about this module's configuration properties, refer to HTTP Basic authentication module properties.